nttcslab/dcase2023_task2_baseline_ae/README.md

 # Anomalous Sound Detection
 ## DCASE 2023 Challenge Task 2 Baseline Auto Encoder: dcase2023_task2_baseline_ae

-This is audoencoder based baseline for the [DCASE2023 Challenge Task 2](https://dcase.community/challenge2023/).
+This is autoencoder based baseline for the [DCASE2023 Challenge Task 2](https://dcase.community/challenge2023/).

 This source code is an example implementation of the baseline Auto Encoder of DCASE 2023 Challenge Task 2: First-Shot Unsupervised Anomalous Sound Detection for Machine Condition Monitoring.

 This baseline implementation is based on the previous baseline, dcase2022_baseline_ae.
 The model parameter settings of this baseline AE are almost equivalent to those of the dcase2022\_task2\_baseline\_ae.

-Difference between the previouse dcase2022_baseline_ae and this version are as follows:
+Difference between the previous dcase2022_baseline_ae and this version are as follows:

 - The dcase2022_baseline_ae was implemented with Keras; however, this version is written in PyTorch.
 - Date folder structure is updated to support DCASE 2023 Challenge Task 2 data sets.